The People Behind Coltura

 Janelle London, Co-Executive Director

 Janelle London is the Co-Executive Director of Coltura.
-She chairs the Environmental Quality Commission for the city of Menlo Park, advises Peninsula Clean Energy, Green Ninja and the Peninsula Advanced Energy Community, and teaches a course called Energy, the Environment and Chocolate.
+She serves on the Environmental Quality Commission for the city of Menlo Park, advises Peninsula Clean Energy, Green Ninja and the Peninsula Advanced Energy Community, and has taught a course called Energy, the Environment and Chocolate.
 She was a director at the Fortune 500 dialysis company DaVita for 14 years, and prior to that she practiced law with O’Melveny & Myers.
 Janelle is a graduate of Stanford University and the University of California School of Law.

 Board of Directors